-Publicity must be approved by the Student Activities office and may be hung or distributed only in designated locations.
+Publicity must be approved and/or stamped by the Student Activities office and may be hung or distributed only in designated locations according to posting guidelines.
 Recommended poster size is 8.5" x 11" tall, but larger posters will be allowed if space is available.
-A poster service is also available through the Student Activities office, Student and Administration Center, A336.
-A twoweek lead time is requested for posting and the poster service.
-The name of the organization sponsoring an event must appear on all publicity material as well as the Harper logo.
+The name of the organization sponsoring an event should be clearly visible on all publicity material as well as the Harper logo.
+A poster service is available to student clubs and organizations through the Student Activities office, Building A, Room A336.
+A two-week lead time is requested for posting and the poster service.
 Generally, posters will be displayed for a period not to exceed two weeks.
 Exceptions to these regulations may be requested through the Student Activities office.
-For further information, refer to the Student Activities "Posting Policy Guidelines."